Althea Prince

 Born in Antigua, Dr. Althea Prince has resided in Canada since the 1960s.
 She has taught Sociology, first at York University and also at the University of Toronto.
-Currently, she teaches Caribbean Studies at The G. Raymond Chang School of Continuing Education at Ryerson University.
+Currently, she teaches Caribbean Studies at the Chang School of Continuing Education at Toronto Metropolitan University.
 In 2011, she won the Kay Livingston Award from Ryerson University for excellence in teaching and mentoring students.

 Awards

 In 2012 she was shortlisted as one of Canadian Immigrants Top 25 immigrants.
 From 2002 to 2005, Dr. Prince was Managing Editor of the publishing company Canadian Scholars' Press & Women's Press.

 She has been described as "a stellar African Canadian intellectual and writer" by reviewers.
 Her literary awards include: The Children's Book Centre "Choice" Award for her children's book How the Star Fish Got to the Sea.
 In 2007, she was recognized by the Government of Antigua and was awarded the Antigua and Barbuda International Writers' Festival First Annual Award for Literary Excellence for services to the arts and literature.

 In 2014, the Canadian arts body the Harbourfront Centre named Prince as a "Canadian Literary Pioneer".